 Cycling is far easier to slot into your everyday life than many other forms of exercise.
 It has the benefit of getting you from A to B as well, so it could save you money on transport.

-For anyone seeking to get involved in road racing, Ian Stannard suggests joining a cycling club - particularly, for younger cyclists, a club involved in British Cycling's Go Ride development programme.
-"They're great clubs and give you loads of advice, so go and have a look," he says.
+For anyone seeking to get involved in road racing, consider joining a cycling club - particularly, for younger cyclists, a club involved in British Cycling's Go Ride development programme.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information